Losing Coolant But No Leak? Here’s Why And How To Fix

 Radiator Cap

-If coolant is disappearing but no leak is present, the issue may stem from a bad radiator cap.
+If coolant is disappearing but no leak is visible, the issue may stem from a bad radiator cap.
 The radiator’s job is to cool hot antifreeze as it flows through.
-Yet, if the cap isn’t sealing correctly, pressurized coolant may seep out as steam.
+Yet, if the cap isn’t sealing properly, pressurized coolant may seep out as steam.

 Radiator cap leaks are usually small, often resulting in losing coolant with no leak and no overheating symptoms.
 Yet, a leaky cap can cause the radiator hose to collapse, restricting coolant flow and overheating the engine.

-Another unique sign you may notice if coolant leaks from the radiator cap is a sweet scent coming from the engine.
+Another distinctive sign you may notice if coolant leaks from the radiator cap is a sugary aroma coming from the engine.

 #3: Worn Turbo Seals Allow Coolant Into Exhaust System